awatsummer/robot-hardware-interface/README.md

 ** DO THIS BEFORE CONNECTING ANYTHING **
 1. Turn off Wifi
 2. Open control panel
-3. Click on "Network and Internet"
+3. Click on "Network and Sharing"
-4. Click on "Network Connections"
+4. Click on "Change adapter settings"
 5. Click on wanted Ethernet network (will probably say "Not Connected")
 6. Click on "Change Settings of this Network"
 7. Scroll down on the first list shown and click on "Internet Protocol Version 4 (TCP/IPv4)